 Loan apps are usually less strict with their requirements.
-They may not bother checking your credit history as long as you can provide proof that you are capable of paying the loan on time.
+They may not bother checking your credit history if you can prove you can pay the loan on time.

 Just be careful of loan apps that don’t even ask for your employment details or proof of income.
 They may trick you into agreeing to loan terms that are too demanding.

 Each loan app has a reapplication period of around 1 to 6 months.
-If your application is rejected, you need to wait for that period to expire before reapplying.
-As an alternative, you can apply to other loan apps with similar terms to the one you got rejected from.
+If your application is rejected, you must wait for that period to expire before reapplying.
+Alternatively, you can apply to other loan apps with similar terms.

 3. Can I pay my loan earlier than the agreed-upon date with the loan app?

-Yes, you can pay for your loan earlier than the agreed-upon repayment period.
+Yes, you can repay your loan earlier than the agreed-upon repayment period.
 However, you still have to pay the same interest rate.
-So, it’s probably better to just follow the repayment schedule.
+So, it’s probably better to follow the repayment schedule.

 4. What happens if I don’t pay my loan from a loan app?

 Not being able to pay your loan means you are in default.
 Different scenarios can happen when you default on your loan, including: